arp242/arp242.net/_posts/2019-04-30-flags-config.markdown

 You can probably do something similar with systemd unit files.
 Personally I'd just call that shell script from systemd; it's just so much [easier to understand, test, and debug][easy].

+The biggest issue is that secrets may appear in `ps` output.
+Mounting procfs with `hidepid=1` fixes the worst of it.
+That said, passing secrets securely is complex and most methods are not completely secure (a full guide is beyond the scope of this post).

 ---